The time goes on.

 I consciously chose to be an independent “indie” author.

-Casual readers don’t realize how many people, besides a writer, are involved in publishing of an acceptable novel.
+Casual readers don’t realize how many people, besides a writer, are involved in the publishing of an acceptable novel.
 An author has to find his team.
 It all starts with the editors.
 They, like writers, come in all shapes and sizes.
 It took a lot of time, and money, to come up with the ones who fit my needs.
 Here, and in Poland.
 I found my book cover designer, a single mom, who supports indie authors.
 I’ve realized that I don’t have to use a formatter anymore, and learned how to format my own books.
 From Google Analytics, I’ve found out where my readers are, and decided to publish in these regions of the world.
 I wanted to go wide and selected appropriate distributors.
 My own publishing company, The Renaissance Life Press, was born and branded with its own logo.

 While publishing was an entirely new skill to me, the marketing was still another field to master.
-The email marketing is the most solid way to send my work into the world, and letting the readers know what’s new.
+The email marketing is the most solid way to send my work into the world, and let the readers know what’s new.
 But my email list is modest at best, and I had to learn how to add new readers.
 Email automation was a process which I had to delegate to the others.
 So was the management of my bilingual website.
 And I am not even talking about the business part of my new calling.
 The new software kept coming, and I had to learn how to use it.

 All this happened while I worked on rewriting my novels and short stories.
 I read as many books available to me as I could squeeze in my awake hours.
 I started from “Anna Karenina”, Chekhov, Dostoevsky, Dickens, through Conrad-Korzeniowski, Hemingway, Austin.
 Now I’m reading James Patterson, Dan Brown and John Grisham.
 Countless details of the craft of writing merged into one process.
 My way of writing.
-I knew I have stories to tell.
+I knew I had stories to tell.
 I needed to find the way to channel them into the world.

 My readers will have soon chance to see the results.
 I can’t wait to spread the news.